artrendex/Playform-docs/use-cases/ai-headshots.md

 - Use high-quality photos with a clear, unobstructed view of your face.
 - Avoid heavily stylized or obscured images for the initial upload.
 - Experiment with different backgrounds and outfits to match your professional branding.

+- Visit the [Playform Website](https://www.playform.io/ai-photo-generator) to learn more about the Re-FaceIt AI Photo app.

 ## Related Use Cases